Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 Waterman Hemisphere Black Gold Trim Rollerball Pen

 What I love about the Waterman Hemisphere Rollerball is kind of everything.
-This is hands down one of my favorite pens of all time.
+Indeed, this is hands down one of my favorite pens of all time.

-Its slimmer barrel barrel and all metal construction make it a great fit in the hand.
-Its fine point glides effortlessly, plus its unique angled cap and gorgeous silhouette makes it perfect for any occasion.
+Its slimmer barrel and all metal construction make it a great fit in the hand.
+Additionally, its fine point glides effortlessly, plus its unique angled cap and gorgeous silhouette makes it perfect for any occasion.
 A stunning and quality pen for any professional.

 Cross Bailey Medalist Selectip Rollerball Pen